cezarypiatek/cezarypiatek.github.io/src/content/post/testing-web-api-with-approval-tests/index.md

 ---
-title: "Testing WebAPI using ApprovalTests"
+title: "Testing WebAPI with ApprovalTests"
 description: "How to create maintainable tests for WebApi with minimal amount of work."
 date: 2021-03-14T00:08:00+02:00
 tags : ["dotnet", "csharp", "WebAPI", "ApprovalTest", "testing"]